PyEED/CANDy/README.md

 ### 1. CD-HIT

 #### MacOS
+  Download the source code from this GitHub repository and navigate to the source directory.

+  Write following command in your Terminal to compile the code:

+     make

+  Or

   Download the source code for CD-HIT from the GitHub repository at https://github.com/weizhongli/cdhit/releases.

   Open a terminal window and navigate to the directory where you downloaded the source code.